 Sleeping arrangements: The 2-man dome tents are 2 metres square.
 You will be given a decent mattress, but either need to bring your own sleeping bag or hire one.
 If you are a single person and willing to share a tent with someone of the same sex, then even if you end up with your own tent, you are not charged a single supplement.
 You can however guarantee your own tent by paying a single supplement.

 Camp facilities: For every 8 people there is one bush shower and one bush toilet.
 Both are within a tented cubicle for privacy.
 An awning provides shade for the dining table and chairs.
 Of course there is also the kitchen trailer and all the equipment need for the cooking – all very important!
 There is a first aid box on board, and there is communication via radio.

-1 night lodge accommodation, 13 nights camping (bow tents with mattresses), all transfers, meals as indicated, teas/coffees on safari, services of a professional safari guide and camp assistant, specially adapted safari vehicle, park and concession fees.
+2 night guest house/lodge accommodation (The Old House in Kasane and Nguni Lodge in Victoria Falls), 13 nights camping (bow tents with mattresses), all transfers, meals as indicated, teas/coffees on safari, services of a professional safari guide and camp assistant, specially adapted safari vehicle, park and concession fees.

 Visas, international flights, vaccinations, drinks, meals not listed, sleeping bag & pillow (can be hired), Vic Falls entry fees, optional activities, travel insurance, items of a personal nature.